DataDog/documentation/content/en/database_monitoring/troubleshooting.md

 ### No DBM data visible in Datadog: Connection Issues?

-If you think that your setup is correct, but you're not seeing data in your DBM pages, it's possible that your agent is not able to send data to our data collection endpoints.
-Performing these connection troubleshooting steps from the location where the agent is running will help diagnose any connection issues.
+If you think that your setup is correct, but you're not seeing data in your DBM pages, it's possible that your Agent is not able to send data to Datadog's data collection endpoints.
+To diagnose connection issues, perform the following connection troubleshooting steps from the location where the Agent is running.

 1. Test TCP connectivity on DBM collection endpoints: